 Allied's experience with Class I workspace also increased its sensitivity to design.
 When people migrated to the suburbs in the 1950s, the sensitivity to design in the inner-cities seemed to diminish, if not disappear altogether.
 Heritage properties were destroyed to make way for non-descript, inward-looking buildings, and synthetic materials seemed to cover everything everywhere.
 Fortunately, design now matters, and design now pays.
 The workspace Allied created at QRC West in Toronto is an excellent example.
-Allied's architects came up with a creative and beautiful way to build a new office tower above two In effect, Allied intends to complete on a vertical plane the kind of building transformation it has completed so often on a fully-restored heritage buildings.
-Although the design entailed additional cost, the ultimate economic and social return on more horizontal plane.
-In doing so, Allied expects to augment the investment was exceptional.
-The design paid off in every its ability to serve knowledge-based organizations, as well as adding meaningful value to 700 DLG over a three- to five-year conceivable way.
-Finally, Allied's experience with Class I workspace put it at timeframe.
+Allied's architects came up with a creative and beautiful way to build a new office tower above two fully-restored heritage buildings.
+Although the design entailed additional cost, the ultimate economic and social return on the investment was exceptional.
+The design paid off in every conceivable way.

-the forefront of creating workspace for the knowledge-based economy.
+Finally, Allied's experience with Class I workspace put it at the forefront of creating workspace for the knowledge-based economy.
 This led Allied to place ever-greater emphasis on the ongoing relationship between the user and provider of workspace.
 Put differently, it led Allied to understand the need for a partnership-like relationship between itself and workspace users.